FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd September 2019.md

 Following further discussion, it was agreed that a briefing on the proposal for a Directly

-Elected Mayor with Executive Functions would be held in October.--- 2
+Elected Mayor with Executive Functions would be held in October.
+---
+2

 2.